Unknown threats hiding in your makeup bag could be hazardous to your health

 So, with the spring season kickstarting our instinctive urge to rid ourselves of clutter and scrub away the dirt, it’s certainly a perfect opportunity to clean out your cosmetic cabinet and makeup bag.
 Our tips should help you to keep a fresh set of products and tools to brighten up your summer and your skin too, knowing that all products you are putting on your skin are clean, healthy and nourishing.

-Do you keep your cosmetics and makeup products clean?
-Tell us what you do in the comments.
+Tell us how you keep your cosmetics and makeup products clean in the comments.